Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Rod Sets and Binomial Coefficients

 If $R$ contains more than two rods, we can use the same logic to write $\tcount(n,R)$ as a sum of multinomial coefficients; the linear constraint will just be an equation with more variables.
 When $R$ contains antirods we can adjust the signs in the summation.

-If $R=[a,b]$ is primitive and positive, then the Chinese Remainder Theorem implies that integer solutions $(i,j)$ to $ia+jb=n$, the condition on the sum in Equation~\ref{eq:binomsumgen}, are congruent mod $a \times b$.
-We care only about those for non-negative $i$ and $j$.
+If $R=[a,b]$ is primitive and positive, then the Chinese Remainder Theorem implies that integer solutions $(i,j)$ to $ia+jb=n$, the condition on the sum in Equation~\ref{eq:binomsumgen}, are congruent$\mod{a \times b}$.
+We care only about solutions with nonnegative $i$ and $j$.

 To visualize the Pascal triangle diagonals, we order the terms in the sum by increasing $j$, starting with the fewest possible rods of length $b$.
 At each step we replace $b$ rods of length $a$ with $a$ rods of length $b$ to build the next partition, ending with the partition with the most rods of length $b$.